Andy-Dickinson/server_side_website_exercise/README.md

     __init__.py:
-        makes 'website' directory a package so 'website' dir can be imported and files inside can run automatically. create_app():
+        makes 'website' directory a package so 'website' dir can be imported and files inside can run automatically. initialises database (using flask_sqlalchemy), and creates a database object. create_app():
             creates a Flask app, iniitialises secret key, registers blueprints, adds prefixes, imports db models, creates db, initialises login manager, redirects user to login page when not logged in ('/' route otherwise), defines load_user callback function and returns app create_database(app):